Price drops and restocks rarely happen at convenient times.

 Prompt template: price and stock monitoring

+Custom prompts are what turn a raw "this page changed" alert into a useful brief.
 Use a prompt like this for ecommerce pages:

 10-minute setup

-- Add the URLs you care about:
+- Add the publicly accessible URLs you care about:

 - product pages